-My teaching role has primarily focused on general education, advanced undergraduate and graduate level Earth Science classwork, as well as engaging undergraduates in research within my lab.
-In each of these roles, my primary goal has been to help these individuals make the transition from students who passively receive content to scientists who actively solve problems.
+My teaching role has primarily focused on general education, intermediate and advanced undergraduate and graduate level Earth Science classwork, as well as engaging undergraduates in research within my lab.
+In each of these roles, my primary goal has been to help these individuals make the transition from students who passively receive content to scientists who actively identify and solve problems.

 The Classes and Day-to-Day